Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Commissioning of the virtual prototype
 --------------------------------------

-Using openOCD together with Cadence Incisive allows to setup a virtual prototype:
+Using Cadence Incisive and OpenOCD a virtual prototype can be used:

 1. start the simulation without a stop condition with ``make sim_vpi``, check if signal probing is disabled in the simIUS/simsetup.tcl file.
 2. in a second terminal start OpenOCD from the tb directory with ``../tools/openocd -f./vpi.cfg"`` (with the -d flag you can output more debugging messages).